woodrow-t/backend/README.md

 MongoDB database using Mongoose.
 Your Express app should return JSON data to your React front-end.

 The front-end for your simple MERN app should be built with React.
-Use AJAX to get data from your Express back-end and pass the data through your app using state and props.
+Use axios to get data from your Express back-end and pass the data through your app using state and props.
 Use React Router to build out separate 'views' for creating, editing, updating and deleting instances of your model.